survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 ## Setting up a React demo

-To make sure the project has the dependencies in place, install React and [react-dom](https://www.npmjs.com/package/react-dom).
-The latter package is needed to render the application to the DOM.
+To make sure the project has the dependencies in place, install React and **react-dom** to render the application to the DOM.

 ```bash
 npm add react react-dom
 ```

 Next, the React code needs a small entry point.
-If you are on the browser side, you should mount `Hello world` `div` to the document.
-To prove it works, clicking it should give a dialog with a "hello" message.
-On server-side, the React component is returned and the server can pick it up.

-{pagebreak}
+For browser, we'll render a `div` and show an alert on click.
+For server, we return JSX to render.

-Given ES2015 style imports and CommonJS exports cannot be mixed, the entry point was written in CommonJS style.
+As ES2015 style imports and CommonJS exports cannot be mixed, the entry point has to be written in CommonJS style.
 Adjust as follows:

 **src/ssr.js**